stephenslab/ash/code/README.md

-This directory is intended for code, possibly long-running, that creates output in output/
+This directory is intended for code, possibly long-running, that creates output in `output`.